Showing posts with label Rolleiflex. Show all posts

 Saturday, March 29, 2025

-On the Waterfront - Seattle, Washington (Summer 2024)
+On the Waterfront - Seattle, Washington (Summer 2024) (Sea 05)

 The Seattle waterfront has changed drastically since I lived in Seattle in the mid-1970s.
-At that time, the horrible 2-level Alaskan Viaduct snaked along the waterfront.
+At that time, the ugly 2-level concrete Alaskan Viaduct snaked along the waterfront.
 Underneath was a sort of nether-land, similar to the underside of the Southeast Expressway in Boston.
 But at least there was parking under the concrete.
 Back then, waterfront Seattle was a working district, with warehouses, small factories, and industrial activities.

 Today, the viaduct is gone!
 Alaskan Way is sunny.
 Now there are bike lanes, gardens, and a clean new surface street, Elliott Way.
 Warehouses have been rebuilt into condominiums, and totally new buildings have been erected.
 And the traffic flows underneath through the SR99 tunnel.